MINI Clubman review - Reliability and safety

 Four star Euro NCAP score lags behind best in class, but MINI owners report decent reliability

 The MINI Clubman scored a four-star safety rating when Euro NCAP tested it in 2015, which means it trails most of its main rivals.
-While the Clubman scored well for the protection it affords adult occupants (90%), 68% pedestrian protection and child occupant scores let it down slightly, and a 67% score for safety tech isn't that great, either.
+While the Clubman scored well for the protection it affords adult occupants (90 per cent), its 68 per cent pedestrian protection and child occupant scores let it down slightly, while a 67 per cent score for safety tech isn't that great, either.

 The Clubman does benefit from BMW's excellent build quality, plus the materials used are all superb.
 Front and side airbags come as standard, as do curtain airbags which extend all the way back in the Clubman to account for its increased length.

-The Clubman, like the rest of MINI's range, gets the same three-year unlimited-mileage warranty parent company BMW provides with all its new cars, which is slightly better than some rivals, which put a mileage limit on the warranty cover.
+The Clubman, like the rest of MINI's range, gets the same three-year unlimited-mileage warranty that parent company BMW provides with all its new cars.
+This is slightly better than some rivals, which put a mileage limit on the warranty cover.

 Service intervals on the Clubman are determined by the on-board electronics, which show the status of components and fluids via the central display.
 This should work out to an annual service, although a light on the dashboard and message on the trip computer will advise when a service is necessary.